Syed Balkhi joins me to discuss the acquisition of AIO SEO.

 Syed Balkhi 15:02

-So, So when you think about this right I'm very bullish on WordPress.
-I really believe in WordPress, I even posted a story about like my cab driver using WordPress and learn from the … Uber driver and I was like, wow, this is crazy like you could get picked up from the Atlanta airport.
+So So when you think about this right I'm very bullish on WordPress.
+I really believe in WordPress, I even posted a story about like my cab driver using WordPress and learn from the Vcn Uber driver and I was like, wow, this is crazy, like you could get picked up from the Atlanta airport.
 So the, you know, the business model really is, you know, anytime you build an ecosystem, you rely on the ecosystem.
 I think the WordPress ecosystem has a lot of growth happening right now.
 And users are always looking for so you know, whether it be just because we have WP forms and needed it is the best hands down.
 WordPress form plugin doesn't mean people don't use others.
 Right.
 So I don't look for Oh, is this is this plugin necessarily growing or not?
 I think this is a plugin with a very loyal user base.
-Good, you know framework I haven't had a lot of sentimental values, you know, tied to all them on SEO because this was a plugin I started using, you know, and when I launched WP beginner, I think for a long time I was the de facto maybe an official doc for this because I would share my configuration and people would just come and copy and paste that into the chat back and forth.
+Good, you know framework I haven't had a lot of sentimental values, you know, tied to all them on SEO because this was a plugin I started using, you know, and when I launched WP beginner, I think for a long time I was the de facto maybe an official doc for this, because I would share my configuration and people would just come and copy and paste that into the chat back and forth.
 Michael and Steve, you know, who's been with all the one for 10 years, he actually joined us a motive.
 That's pretty, pretty awesome.
 But we also had a lot of sentimental values for this.
 And I've learned a ton from Michael who's been very generous mean in the early days of the WordPress ecosystem.
 So I think there's a lot we can do in terms of the growth side of the plugin for sure.

 Brian Krogsgard 16:49

-As an aside, you mentioned in the announcement posts that Michael is not joining awesome motive, it sounds like he's gonna go find out what he wants to do next, but the rest of the Anyone that was working on all in one SEO is actually going to become an automotive employee.
+As an aside, you mentioned in the in the announcement posts that Michael is not joining awesome motive, it sounds like he's gonna go find out what he wants to do next, but the rest of the Anyone that was working on all in one SEO is actually going to become an automotive employee.

 Syed Balkhi 17:05